-Stephen F. Austin considered the "Father of Texas," Sam Houston, the first President of Texas, William Travis, who commanded forces at the Alamo, and Jim Bowie too were Freemasons.
-Also, easily confirmed were some of the heroic defenders of the Alamo, like Ben Milam, (who led a group of three hundred Texans and forced Mexican soldiers to surrender at San Antonio de Bexar the year before), and Almaron Dickinson (whose wife survived the battle and wore her husband's Masonic apron over her and her child as she marched by Santa Anna's troops).
-Jim Burnham, who left the Alamo to seek reinforcement and then returned, knowing he was coming back to his death, was a Mason.
-Crockett, like Boone, is known to have associated with Freemasons, however, there exist no known record prior to 1897 in which Crockett is reported as or referred to as a Mason.
+Stephen F. Austin, considered the "Father of Texas," Sam Houston, the first President of Texas, William Travis, who commanded forces at the Alamo, and Jim Bowie were all Davy Crockett

+Freemasons.
+Also, easily confirmed were some of the heroic defenders of the Alamo: Ben Milam

+(who led a group of three hundred Texans and forced Mexican soldiers to surrender at San Antonio de Bexar the year before), and Almaron Dickinson (whose wife survived the battle and wore her husband's Masonic apron over her and her child as she marched by Santa Anna's troops).
+Jim Burnham, who left the Alamo to seek reinforcement then returned, knowing he was coming back to his death, was a Mason.
+Crockett, like Boone, is known to have associated with Freemasons, but no known record exists prior to 1897 in which Crockett is reported as, or referred to as, a Mason.

 The claim that he was began with a story in 1897 about a Masonic apron allegedly on exhibit at a state celebration - an apron that supposedly belonged to Crockett.
 That story was never confirmed as true.
-Today, we know there was no Masonic apron on exhibit at that celebration.40
+And today we know there was no Masonic apron on exhibit at that celebration.40